 There are some limitations to be aware of when connecting via JDBC.
 See Dundas BI - Product Notes for more details.

-- The JDBC data connector requires a 64-bit version of the Java SE Runtime Environment version 8 or above to be installed on the server.
+If Dundas BI is running on Windows, the JDBC data connector requires a 64-bit version of the Java SE Runtime Environment version 8 or above to be installed.

 From the main menu, click New, and then select Data Connector.

 In the New Data Connector dialog, set a Name, and then set Data Provider to JDBC.

 - Enter the JDBC URL.
 This will be different for every database and depends on the JDBC driver.
 For example, the JDBC URL for Amazon Athena is jdbc:awsathena://athena.us-east-1.amazonaws.com:443.

 - Enter the User Name for your database account.

 - Enter the Password for your database account.

 If needed, click to expand the Advanced section to configure settings such as the following.

 Some connection properties cannot be included directly in the JDBC URL and have to be provided separately in the Driver Properties field.
 Similar to the URL, the list of properties and their format are different for each database and are typically documented by the JDBC driver provider.